ryan-boder-zz/android-kernel-piano-kata/README.md

 Interface with the [Goldfish emulated audio device](Hardware.md) to play audio on the Android emulator.

+## Implement the piano device driver

+Now that all the building blocks are in place, go ahead [implement the piano device driver](Piano.md) turning your keyboard into a piano.

 ## Verified versions

 - Android Studio 3.0